retaildevcrews/botify/infra/README.md

 Set the following environment variable to prevent name duplication when deploying resources.
 The recommended pattern for this value is: workload-environment-region

-- *workload* should describe the application being deployed (botify, or gnd for short)
+- *workload* should describe the application being deployed (botify, or btfy for short)
 - *environment* is generally one of 'dev','test','prod'
 - *region* represents the target Azure region